up

 Strategic Partnerships

-The Office of Strategic Partnerships (OSP) supports innovation by bridging the gap between County departmental business partners and technology solution providers to accomplish quick and agile solutions that address longstanding technological or work challenges facing departments.
-The Chief Technology Officer oversees this office and manages business process reengineering and maintains...
+The Office of Strategic Partnerships (OSP) supports innovation by bridging the gap between County departmental business partners and technology solution providers to accomplish quick and agile solutions that address longstanding technological or work challenges faced by departments.
+The Chief Technology Officer oversees this office, manages business process reengineering, and maintains...

 Read More